 Learn more about Swift Package Manager integration in our guide.

-Firebase Apple platform SDK Swift extensions are small, open-source add-ons to the existing Firebase Apple platform libraries that enable your code to use Swift language-specific features.
+Firebase Apple platform SDK Swift extensions were formerly small, open source add-ons to the existing Firebase Apple platform libraries that enable your code to use Swift language-specific features.
+These APIs have since been added directly to the main libraries and don't need to be included separately.
+If you formerly had a Swift extension SDK in your codebase, see the migration guide for upgrade instructions.

 Firebase fully supports SwiftUI, though the setup will be slightly different from UIKit apps in order for Firebase to function correctly in a fully SwiftUI environment.
 Take a look at this blog post by Peter Friese for more details.